 Trap #1 – Watch Out for Low CBD Oil Prices

-There are so many companies now selling CBD oil that it’s hard to know the good from the bad.
-Go online and search “buy CBD oil online,” and you’ll get thousands of results.
 Naturally, we tend to go for the lowest prices when purchasing anything.
-However, in this case, low priced CBD oil will probably mean a low concentration of CBD, and you’ll most likely be throwing your money away.
+However, in this case, low-priced CBD oil will likely mean a low concentration of CBD, and you’ll most likely be throwing your money away.

-Trap #2 – There are Different Categories of CBD Oil on the Market
+Trap #2 – There Are Different Types of CBD Oil on the Market

 Trap #3 – Poor Extraction Methods

-The most important thing to take into consideration when buying CBD oil is to understand what you are getting.
-It’s essential to make sure that the manufacturer of the CBD oil is a highly skilled formulator.
-It’s important to check that the hemp or cannabis used is organic and certified and that the extraction method delivers the best possible product.
+The most important thing to consider when buying CBD oil is to understand what you are getting.
+It’s essential to check that the hemp or cannabis used is organic and certified and that the extraction method delivers the best possible product.

 Trap #4 – Lack of Lab Testing of CBD Oil